swifteralex/Star-Traveller/README.md

 ## Controls

+To player Star Traveller, download and run the .exe within this repository.
 Left click accelerates the player forward and right click accelerates the player backwards.
 Pressing SHIFT increases the amount of acceleration and pressing CTRL decreases the amount of acceleration.